ElMassimo/windicss-tag-repro/README.md

 # Windi CSS Bug Reproduction

-This application demonstrates a problem in the CSS generation where HTML tags and certain JS variables are parsed incorrectly as CSS classes.
+This application demonstrates a problem in the CSS generation.

 ## Replication Steps 🐞